-Our business and affairs are organized under the direction of our board of directors, which currently consists of six members.
+Our business and affairs are organized under the direction of our board of directors.
 The primary responsibilities of our board of directors are to provide oversight, strategic guidance, counseling and direction to our management.
 Our board of directors meets on a regular basis and additionally as required.

-Our board of directors has determined that all of our directors other than Drs.
-MacKinnon and Westphal are independent directors, as defined by Rule 5605(a)(2) of the NASDAQ Listing Rules.
+Our board of directors has determined that all of our directors, other than Drs.
+MacKinnon and Westphal, are independent directors, as defined by Rule 5605(a)(2) of the NASDAQ Listing Rules.